testit-tms/api-client-python/docs/SectionsApi.md

 Rename section

   Use case    User sets section identifier and new name (listed in request example)    User runs method execution    System search section by the identifier    System updates section name using the new name    System returns no content response

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time